karthick-dkk/zabbix/README.md

 **Notes: **

-  Make sure your allowed port 8080 on your Machine or Firewall
+  Make sure your are allowed port 8080 on your Machine or Firewall

+Install Zabbix Agent :